PhyUnfold-Net: Advancing Remote Sensing Change Detection with Physics-Guided Deep Unfolding: Introduction

 In this paper, we present \textbf{PhyUnfold-Net}, a physics-guided deep unfolding framework that casts bi-temporal change detection as a structured decomposition of the feature-difference map $D$ into a change component $C$ and a nuisance component $N$.
-Our method builds on an unrolled $K$-step solver~\cite{gregor2010learning,monga2021algorithm} in which residual-driven updates progressively refine $(C,N)$.
-SVE-guided gating, staged regularization, and wavelet-based spectral consistency jointly strengthen the decomposition and suppress acquisition-induced nuisance, yielding a robust and interpretable change-modeling method.
-Our main contributions are briefly summarized as follows, with emphasis on explicit decomposition, stable unrolled optimization, and spectral-consistency learning: \begin{enumerate}[leftmargin=*,itemsep=2pt] \item We introduce \textbf{PhyUnfold-Net}, a physics-guided deep unfolding framework that formulates bi-temporal change detection as an explicit difference-space decomposition of $D$ into $(C,N)$ with clear physical interpretability. \item A memory-enhanced unrolled solver, \textbf{ICDM}, is designed with SVE-gated residual injection to stabilize refinement in nuisance-dominated regions while preserving fine structures and stable convergence. \item For training stability, \textbf{S-SEC} is developed as a staged regularization scheme that couples margin-based component separation with bounded nuisance-energy constraints, effectively preventing degenerate decompositions. \item We incorporate \textbf{WSSM} to align multi-frequency structures across time via wavelet-based spectral suppression, thereby suppressing acquisition-induced variations and improving robustness. \end{enumerate}
+Our method builds on an unrolled $K$-step solver~\citep{gregor2010learning,monga2021algorithm} in which residual-driven updates progressively refine $(C,N)$.
+SVE-guided gating, staged regularization, and wavelet-based spectral suppression jointly strengthen the decomposition and reduce acquisition-induced nuisance, yielding a robust and interpretable change-detection model.
+Our main contributions are summarized as follows: \begin{enumerate}[leftmargin=*,itemsep=2pt] \item We introduce \textbf{PhyUnfold-Net}, a physics-guided deep unfolding framework that formulates bi-temporal change detection as an explicit difference-space decomposition of $D$ into $(C,N)$ with clear physical interpretability. \item We design a memory-enhanced unrolled solver, \textbf{ICDM}, with SVE-gated residual injection to stabilize refinement in nuisance-dominated regions while preserving fine structures. \item We develop \textbf{S-SEC}, a staged regularization scheme that couples margin-based component separation with bounded nuisance-energy constraints to reduce degenerate decompositions. \item We incorporate \textbf{WSSM} to align multi-frequency structures across time via wavelet-based spectral suppression, thereby suppressing acquisition-induced variations and improving robustness. \end{enumerate}